Stone ruins of a deserted village on a grassy hillside with a mountain in the background.

 Overview

-Slievemore rises to 671 m (2,201 ft) on the rugged north‑west of Achill Island, making it the island’s second‑highest summit after Croaghaun.
-Its conical shape dominates the skyline and provides sweeping vistas of the Inishkea islands, the Belmullet peninsula and the Nephin Beg range on clear days.
-The mountain is most celebrated for the Deserted Village that clings to its southern slope – a haunting collection of stone cottages that whisper stories of famine, booleying and millennia‑old settlement.
+Slievemore rises to 671 m (2,201 ft) on the rugged north-west of Achill Island, its conical profile dominating the local skyline.
+As the island’s second-highest summit after Croaghaun, the mountain offers sweeping vistas of the Belmullet peninsula, the Inishkea islands, and the Nephin Beg range on clear days.
+While the peak draws hikers seeking panoramic Atlantic scenery, Slievemore is most celebrated for the Deserted Village that clings to its southern slope.
+This collection of stone ruins preserves the memory of famine, eviction, and the enduring practice of booleying that shaped life on Achill for centuries.

-The Deserted Village at Slievemore comprises roughly 80‑100 stone cottages spread along a mile‑long track.
-While the surviving structures were largely abandoned in the early 20th century, their origins stretch back to the 1800s, and archaeological evidence pushes human presence on the hillside to at least the 12th century Anglo‑Norman era.
-Even older are the megalithic tombs dating from the 3rd‑4th century BC, testifying to a continuous 5,000‑year occupation of this sheltered slope.
+The Deserted Village at Slievemore comprises roughly 80 to 100 stone cottages spread along a mile-long track.
+While the surviving structures were largely abandoned in the early 20th century, their origins trace back to the 1800s.
+The hillside itself holds a much deeper history; archaeological evidence reveals layers of settlement spanning millennia, including megalithic tombs and traces from the 12th-century Anglo-Norman era, long before the famine-era cottages were built.

 What to See & Do